Classical and Quantum Mechanics via Lie algebras: Motivation

 \chapter{Motivation}

-Part I is an invitation to quantum mechanics, concentrating on giving motivation and background from history and from classical mechanics.
+Part \ref{p.invit} is an invitation to quantum mechanics, concentrating on giving motivation and background from history, from classical mechanics, and from 2-state quantum mechanics.

 The first chapter is an introduction and serves as a motivation for the following chapters.
-We will go over different areas of physics and give a short glimpse on the mathematical point of view.
-The final section of the chapter outlines the content of the whole book.
+We shall go over different areas of physics and give a short glimpse on the mathematical point of view.